 Virgin Atlantic Flying Club is one of the most underrated flexible point transfer partners.
 While some bookings with Virgin will incur high taxes and fees, Flying Club makes up for this shortcoming by charging fewer points than many other airlines and has some great sweet spots.
 If you choose your flights carefully, it's possible to avoid those high out-of-pocket costs.

-Accor Hotel (ALL — Accor Live Limitless)
+Accor Hotels (ALL — Accor Live Limitless)

 Accor Live Limitless is a newer option among the Citi transfer partners, joining the list in the first half of 2023.
 Accor has more worldwide hotels than you might realize — over 5,000.
 You may have even stayed at an Accor hotel and not realized it.

 Unfortunately, Citi points transfer to ALL at a 2:1 ratio.
-This means that it takes 4,000 ThankYou points per 40 euro discount.
-At the current exchange rates, this is a bit over 1 cent per ThankYou point.
+This means that it takes 4,000 ThankYou Points per 40 euro discount.
+At the current exchange rates, this is a bit over 1 cent per ThankYou Point.
 You can do much better than this with other partners, but at least it's an option.

 Shop Your Way Rewards

-How Long Do Points Take to Transfer to Citi Partners?
+How Long Do Points Take To Transfer to Citi Partners?

-- AeroMexico Rewards: Transfers can take up to six days.
+- Aeromexico Rewards: Transfers can take up to six days.

 - Etihad Guest: Transfers should be immediate but sometimes take up to a week.